 Sometimes DNA evidence is on a difficult to collect from substrate.
 It may be porous, rough or large.
 In addition, the quantities may be minute.
 Real life scenarios like that happen every day.
 In 2011, Uta Von Schwedler was murdered in her own house and was found in her bathtub.
 The investigation of the scene yielded a number of pieces of evidence including a pillow case and a comforter.
 Traditional sampling of the crime scene evidence yielded inconclusive results.
 The M-Vac® was used to collect from the pillow case and the comforter.
 The collections yielded DNA profiles that matched the convicted murderer's profile.
-An internal and independent evaluation of the M-Vac® works in forensics is being researched by the FBI.
+An internal and independent evaluation of the M-Vac® is being conducted by the FBI.
 Their findings from sampling 22 different substrates are very interesting and were published in the summer of 2020.
 The technology provides a new opportunity to get profiles where it was impossible before.
 To discuss how the M-Vac® can help with your forensics and police work, please contact us or request a free consultation.
 To hear the early experience of an agency who has now owned a system for years, watch the video below.

 Also referred to as a wet-vacuum sampling device, a "vacuum-assisted instrument", and other descriptive terms, The M-Vac® System is quickly becoming well known in the field of forensics as the DNA collection method to turn to when obtaining a DNA profile is difficult and critical for the case and where traditional methods such as swabbing, cutting and taping are not getting the job done.